 In daily conversation, I’d describe the vocabulary differences/similarities between Spanish and French to be like:

-- Everyday nouns (fruits, household objects, things you’d see in the city): 25% similar
+- Everyday nouns (fruits, household objects, things you’d see in the city) and adjectives: 25% similar

 - Everyday verbs in the “first 100” (to go, to eat, to sleep etc.): 30% similar